 This role requires participation in the team's on-call rotation, which runs on a weekly basis (one week per shift).
 On-call duty is compensated in accordance with company policy.

 Requirements:

-Advanced expertise in Azure to support our new initiative around AI architecture and data infrastructure.
+Advanced expertise in Azure to support our new initiatives around AI architecture and data infrastructure.

 Experience with observability practices on Azure infrastructure, including log management, alerting, and monitoring.